Diamondbacks 3, Dodgers 1

 |2

-Umpires_Home, Dave Rackley; First, Chad Fairchild; Second, Larry Vanover; Third, Alfonso Marquez.
+Umpires_Home, Chad Fairchild; First, Alfonso Marquez; Second, Nick Mahrley; Third, Tim Timmons.

 Copyright © 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.